pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 3. Clear and intuitive user interface with multiple game states
 4. Functional scoreboard and win condition logic
 5. Dynamic difficulty increase enhances player engagement
+6. Power-ups add excitement and unpredictability to gameplay

 ## 17.3 What Still Needs Improvement
 1. Minor latency in mobile controller input can be further reduced